reitzig/cpp-swift-mwe/README.md

 ### Open Problems

  * Does this work with `libswift.a` just as well?
- * Where does `cwrapper.modulemap` come from?
-Creating it "manually" for now.
- * Modulemap files are probably broken if there is more than one C header.
+ * Generated modulemap files are probably broken if there is more than one C header.
  * Will need adapting for building Swift libraries.
  * Will probably not work properly if the (Swift) source folders contain subfolders.
  * Will need adapting for building for iOS.